Flagship Bank Data Breach Exposes Social Security Numbers Affecting 4k

 The review of affected systems was extensive and only recently concluded, prompting the company to notify impacted individuals in writing on Feb.
 13, 2026.

-For further details, readers can review the official data breach notification on the Maine Attorney General’s website and the New Hampshire Attorney General’s website.
+For further details, readers can review the official data breach notification on the Maine, New Hampshire, and Vermont attorneys general website.

 West Florida Banking Corporation's response